FireDynamics/LectureFireSimulation/book/content/tools/02_hpc/02_hpc.md

 :::{figure-md} fig-hpc-amdahl
 <img src="figs/amdahl.png" width="80%">

-Visualisation for Amdah's law.
+Visualisation for Amdahl's law.
 :::

 The speedup may even decrease, as some operations become more expensive with increasing number of participating processes, e.g. synchronisation points, global data exchange or broadcasts.

-In cases, where a large number of execution units is involved and the tasks can not be well decomposed, an unequal work load per process may become the main problem.
+In cases, where a large number of execution units is involved and the tasks cannot be well decomposed, an unequal workload per process may become the main problem.
 The execution of one iteration is in general determined by the longest task execution time.

 :::{figure-md} fig-hpc-load-balance
 <img src="figs/load_balance.png" width="80%">